0ut5ider/EVA_4028_High_Flow_Duct/README.md

 ![image](https://github.com/0ut5ider/EVA_4028_High_Flow_Duct/assets/88666133/cf9946fe-da1c-4520-a527-a8cef17b9a9a)

-The modifications are the addition of a central piece behind the 4028 fan and a few air splitters which also hold the central part in place.
+The modifications are the addition of a central piece behind the 4028 fan (and a few air splitters which also hold the central part in place).

 ![image](https://github.com/0ut5ider/EVA_4028_High_Flow_Duct/assets/88666133/8c99bcb2-5731-486d-a148-b0581aac280b)